 **Annoying Apple Alarm sound**.
 It was 6:45 on Saturday, and the weekend was officially off to the races.
 The motto for this weekend?
 Work-hard, play-hard.
-The top priority was whipping out 800 Range bars, but the highlight would certainly be an evening at the coast, and catching a few waves on Sunday.
+The top priority was whipping out 800 Range bars, but the highlight would certainly be an evening of camping, and catching a few waves surfing the Oregon Coast on Sunday.

 After a quick breakfast and several shots of espresso, the work part of the weekend began.
+It’s not easy making the best high calorie meal replacement bars available.
 First I had to load empty six-pack boxes, and a few other odds and ends into the truck.
 After arriving to the kitchen (9:00AM), the production line had to be set up before the rest of the staff arrived at 10:00.
 By 10:30 bars were flying off the line, one every 10 seconds or so.
 By 4:00 all 800 bars had been finished.

 Floors were swept and mopped, garbage was taken out, and the now full six-pack boxes were loaded back in the truck.
 It was quickly getting closer to the “play hard” part of the weekend.
 After dropping product back in Vancouver, and grabbing dinner with my parents (thanks for your help!), I headed back to Portland for a quick pitstop.